dayanials/documentation/add-forums-section.md

 Hey!

-With our latest release, we added the option to have a fully functional forum section within your classifieds website.
-Please note, it is very simple to add.
+In our latest release, we added the option to have a fully functional forum section within your classifieds website.
+Please note that it is very simple to add.

 **Here is how:**